liltrottola/SAM-Augmented_Ensemble-Refactor/README.md

 ## 📝 Notes

 - SAM checkpoints are automatically downloaded to `checkpoints_sam/`
-- Make sure you have a CUDA GPU available for training and SAM inference
 - Dataset structure must follow the format: `{dataset}/images/` and `{dataset}/masks/`

 ## 📂 Original Project